Everett Colby: New Jersey General Assembly

 Soon thereafter, Colby was at a dinner and walked over to Tom McCarter afterwards and asked him if he knew about the proposed bill.
 McCarter was not interested in discussing the matter.
 He clapped his hands together in Colby's face saying that he would not accept anything but perpetual franchises.
 Colby said that had he tried to persuade him with reason, he could probably have been swayed but this was eye-opening.
 McCarter considered his dictatorial powers absolute.
 Later McCarter's brother Uzel tried to persuade Colby with flattery, "We think you have a political future before you, and we don't want to see you throw it away."
 Uncorrupted, Colby decided to introduce a resolution to put the legislature on record, believing that a limited franchise bill could not be passed.
-He told no one of it except Edward Duffield the House leader.
-Colby rose and offered a resolution to the effect that it was the sense of this House that perpetual grants of monopolies to corporations should not be made.
+He told no one of it except Assembly leader Edward Duffield.
+Colby rose and offered a resolution to the effect that it was the sense of the Assembly that perpetual grants of monopolies to corporations should not be made.
 The leader adopted the resolution with not one negative vote.
-But before the Speaker declared the resolution carried, the House woke up and begged, "Can't you give us time?"
+But before the Speaker declared the resolution carried, the Assembly woke up and begged, "Can't you give us time?"